 1.5 Reduces Assembly Costs

-Thanks to copper’s even heat transfer capabilities, PCB manufacturers can install heat sinks onto the surface or build boards with one side that’s completely covered by a layer of copper, which also acts as a heat sink.
+Thanks to copper's even heat transfer capabilities, PCB manufacturers can install heat sinks onto the surface or build boards with one side entirely covered by a layer of copper, which also acts as a heat sink.

 Regardless of the method selected by copper circuit board manufacturers, they cut the assembly process short, which significantly reduces manufacturing expenses.

 2、Under What Circumstances Can Copper Be Used for PCBs?